-Choosing a Georgetown Criminal Defense Lawyer
+Choosing A Criminal Defense Lawyer

 How do you go about choosing an attorney to defend you from criminal accusations?
-Criminal charges, especially in tough-on-crime Williamson county, are a frightening and bewildering experience.
+Criminal charges, especially in tough-on-crime Williamson County, are a frightening and bewildering experience.
 You need a representative who will be truthful and honest with you, even if that means giving you bad news.
 You need a lawyer who will work to explore every possible option for the best possible outcome of your case.
-You need an attorney who has every possible skill to help you in your case, and who is willing to use those skills on your behalf.
+You need an attorney who has every possible skill to help you in your case and is willing to use those skills on your behalf.

 The truth is that many lawyers are unwilling or unable to take a case to trial.
 Do you really want a lawyer who either cannot or will not use this most powerful tool in the lawyer’s toolbox?
 Don’t you think that the prosecutors know which of their opponents won’t stand up to them in court?
 Don’t you think that might have an effect on negotiated settlement offers?

 Every lawyer will tell you that they will work hard for you and work out the best deal they can.
-How do you know whether they are telling you the truth, and not just telling you what you want to hear to get your hard-earned money?
+How do you know whether they are telling you the truth and not just telling you what you want to hear to get your hard-earned money?
 Start by asking basic questions to ensure that the lawyer you are interviewing really has your interests and not just their business interests at heart:

 - How do you approach your cases?